 Topeka is a tiny village located in the state of Illinois.
 With a population of 55 people and just one neighborhood, Topeka is the 807th largest community in Illinois.

-Because occupations involving physical labor dominate the local economy, Topeka is generally considered to be a blue-collar town.
-46.15% of the Topeka workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Topeka is a blue-collar town, with 46.15% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Topeka is a village of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Topeka who work in healthcare suport services (30.77%), office and administrative support (15.38%), and sales jobs (7.69%).

 Topeka’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Topeka is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Topeka does not have a public transit system used by locals to get to and from work.

 The population of Topeka has one of the lowest overall levels of education in the country: only 0.00% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.